top of page

 Cultural Considerations in Malawi and Zambia

-1. The Role of Extended Family
+1. Role of Extended Family

-2. Emphasizing Non-Biological Bonds
+2. Valuing Non-Biological Bonds

 How DNA Hub Africa Supports Families